bpatra/personal-blog/_posts/2020-05-02-getting-started-with-quantum-programming-with-q-and-quantum-katas.md

 Quantum computing has received a lot of attention in the past years and in fall 2019 <a href="https://www.youtube.com/watch?v=-ZNEzzDcllU" target="_blank">Google claimed</a> they achieved the so-called <a href="https://en.wikipedia.org/wiki/Quantum_supremacy">quantum supremacy</a>.
 Quantum computing brings with it great promises from its early days, when Richard Feynman and others, imagined that leveraging the quantum properties of subatomic particles could lead to devices with inconmensurable computing power compared to what could be ever achieved with a classical computer.

-{% include image-align-right.html imageurl='/assets/images/legacy-wp-content/2020/05/Richard_Feynman_Nobel-212x300.jpg' caption="Professor Richard Feynman.
-Nobel prize and one of the forefathers of quantum computing." %}
+{% include image-caption.html imageurl='/assets/images/legacy-wp-content/2020/05/Richard_Feynman_Nobel-212x300.jpg' caption="Professor Richard Feynman.
+Nobel prize and one of the forefathers of quantum computing." position_class="image-right" %}

 I am no quantum researcher or expert, I cannot reasonably predict who is going to win this "race" for quantum supremacy or even when.
 However, these recent claims make the race even more exciting to watch.
 Even if a usable quantum computing chip does not seem to be something we will have at hand in the short term, there is still a lot that can be done now, with simulations for instance.